nhoyt/copy-page-link/README.md

 ### Keyboard Accessibility

 * The keyboard shortcut for Copy Page Link is 'alt-1' ('option-1' on the Mac).
-* Copy Page Link "remembers" the last link format that was copied.
-To select another link format, use 'arrow-up' or 'arrow-down' to move through the list.
+* Copy Page Link stores the last-used link format and auto-selects that format on the next invocation.
+* To move through the list of link formats, use the arrow keys: 'arrow-down' or 'arrow-right' to move down, and 'arrow-up' or 'arrow-left' to move up.
 * When the desired link format is selected, press 'return' or 'enter' to copy the formatted link to the clipboard.